- The error 0x80072f7d may be caused by damaged system files or incomplete installations.

 - Other solutions include changing your Internet settings and reinstalling Microsoft Store.

 A number of users have reported seeing the error code 0x80072f7d when trying to access the Microsoft Store on their Windows PC.
 The issue appears on OSs such as Windows 7 and Windows 10.

 This error message may be caused by system files that were damaged in the process of installing other applications, an incomplete installation or deletion process, or just by an improper shutdown of your PC.

-In this article, we will explore the best troubleshooting methods for this issue.
+In this article, we will explore the best troubleshooting methods for the 0x80072f7d error.

 1. Use the Internet Connection troubleshooter